aidan-clyens/Arduino_Data_Structures/Vector/README.md

 # Vector Arduino
 This is a Vector class which was written using C++ to be used with Arduino sketches.
-The vector data structure is dynamically resizable, doubling capacity when vector reaches current capacity and halving capacity when vector reaches a quarter of the current capacity.
+A vector is a container storing linear orderings, working the same way as an array.
+Though, the vector data structure is dynamically resizable, doubling capacity when vector reaches current capacity and halving capacity when vector reaches a quarter of the current capacity.

 ## Getting Started
 1. Move the Vector folder to your Arduino libraries folder, contained in your sketchbook folder.